onlyquake/xonotic-wiki/Repository_Access.markdown

     ./all compile
     ./all run

-The run line can be followed by one of “glx” (Linux native), “sdl” (input/sound managed by SDL), agl (OSX native), wgl (Windows native), or dedicated (for server hosting) to choose which executable to run or compile… Seen as follows:
+The _run_ line can be followed by one of “glx” (Linux native), “sdl” (input/sound managed by SDL), agl (OSX native), wgl (Windows native), or “dedicated” (for server hosting) to choose which executable to run or compile.
+Seen as follows:

     ./all compile dedicated
     ./all run wgl
     ./all run sdl

-The run command can also be followed by standard DarkPlaces commandline arguments:
+The _run_ command can also be followed by standard DarkPlaces commandline arguments:

     ./all run +vid_fullscreen 0